fefox97/VSecLabDocs/MACM/ModelConfiguration.md

 ## Properties

-The Property configuration within the schema is defined through the function $\beta$, as introduced in the *Macm Property Graph Schema*, that assigns to each pair $(PrimaryLabel,\allowbreak~SecondaryLabel)$ or to each edge type the admissible properties and their corresponding datatype.
+The Property configuration within the schema is defined through the function $\beta$, as introduced in the *Macm Property Graph Schema*, that assigns to each pair $(PrimaryLabel,~SecondaryLabel)$ or to each edge type the admissible properties and their corresponding datatype.

 According to the definition, we would need to list a potentially long set of entries of the form $\beta\bigl((x,y),p\bigr)=q$, where $x$ is the primary label, $y$ is the secondary label, $p$ is the property, and $q$ is the datatype.
 Since these properties apply to all nodes regardless of type, we will use the wildcard pair $(*,*)$ to denote all node types and thus simplify the configuration.